daniel-huang-1230/WebDev_Color-Game/README.md

 # Project Overview

 This is my first interactive web game using **HTML**, **CSS**, and **Javascript**.
 The goal of this project is to familiar myself with a range of **DOM** manipulations as well as to further develop my UI design skills.
+It is worthnoting that I deliberately avoid using **jQuery** in this project in order to better explore "vanilla" Javascript.

 To win the game, the player will have to guess correctly the color square based on a randomly generated **RGB** value.
 There are currently two levels of difficulty and my code makes it very easy to add more levels in the future.
 The below GIF shows the basic game flow.